Question: What is the basic of software engineering?

 In Object-Oriented Programming (OOP), a destructor is a special method or function within a class that is used to clean up or release resources when an object of that class is no longer in use.
 It helps in proper resource management, such as releasing memory or closing files, when the object is destroyed or goes out of scope.
 Destructors are particularly important in languages like C++ and are automatically invoked when an object is deleted or goes out of scope.

-when a class inherits more than one base class | when a class inherits from another class which itself is a subclass of some other base class |
+when a class inherits more than one base classwhen a class inherits from another class which itself is a subclass of some other base class

-Example:- A class defining a child inherits from two base classes Mother and Father | Example:- A class describing a sport car will inherit from one base class car which in turn inherits another class Vehicle |
+A class describing a sport car will inherit from one base class car which in turn inherits another class Vehicle

 Ans.